Claytor/Capstone_TN_COVID_School_Achievement_Impact/README.md

   * There is nothing I can do about `*`  because it suggests that enrollment (or number of valid tests ) of of that student_group is less than 10 at the individual school.
 * Assumptions really being challenged here.
 Not so simple to calculate missing values without a little extra logic.
 Apparrently there can be `**` in some of the `pct_met_exceeded`.
 There were **44,454** entries where `pct_met_exceeded` was suppressed.
 If filtered to "All Students" `student_group`, **2,405** entries are `**` suppressed.
   * I know that I'm going to have to remove the fully suppressed `**` data from my main dataframe, But I'm going to capture it into a separate df for some light analysis.

+## 05/27/23

+* [ ] make a new column `not_met` wich will be 1- pct_met_exceeded.
+This will allow me to see the total percentage of student_groups that did not meet expectations, regardelss of performance
+* [ ] Split off and briefly analyze fully `**` suppressed data.

+* Spoke with Neda.
+Lots of encouragement.
+I'm stoked!
+I'm almost ready to joing NCES data